Abdisalamm/Somstem/README.md

     1. Download the package.
     2. Extract the files.
-    3. Copy the "Somstem" folder from Somstem-Abdisalam-Mahamed\Somstem-Abdisalam-Mahamed, directory.
+    3. Copy the "Somstem" folder from Somstem-main\Somstem-main, directory.
     4. Place the "Somstem" folder in your project directory.
     5. In your editor, open the terminal and run the following command: pip install Somstem\dist\Somali-1.0-py3-none-any.whl